October 24, 2018 § 5 Comments

 Thinking about how time is foregrounded in The Clock and can’t be ignored, I realised that, paradoxically, it’s also expanded – so many parts, poignantly autonomous, each with its own hinterland of plot and character and setting.
 According to the precept of Aunt Augusta in Graham Greene’s Travels with My Aunt, the more you fill time the longer it feels, which is why she ceaselessly travels, stretching it with changes of scene, a good antidote to the terrible shrinkage of hours and weeks that comes with ageing.
 We have day and night and the seasons, but clock time is a construct.
 Our subjective responses govern the passage of time, as do the laws of physics, something about which I understand little, though I did gain some insights from Carlo Rovelli’s recent and very readable book, The Order of Time (while a great deal was beyond my grasp).
 We know that noon, when the sun is at its zenith, does not coincide in London and in Cairo, and the same goes for noon in London and Southampton.
 As well as latitude, altitude creates differentials: Rovelli explains that a person living at the top of a mountain ages more quickly than another at sea level, and that a watch placed on a table will go faster than one lying on the floor beneath it.
 Gravity has something to do with this.
 From his perspective as a physicist, there is no present.
 But the present is where we all wrestle with time and mortality.
 And time in art has its poetry.

 The Clock is a wonderfully exhilarating experience.
-It feels approximate to watching films serially at a film festival, but accelerated, magically joined up.
+It feels approximate to watching films serially at a film festival, but accelerated, magically joined up, where time in alignment with our time brings their reality closer to ours.
 It’s addictive and it acts on the senses a bit like a drug.
 When I left the Tate the last of daylight was on the Thames, by the time I got to King’s Cross there was a serene blue October twilight, mild enough for people to sit outside at café tables, and it was dark when I got home.
 London was more alive and beautiful than I’d seen it for a while.